ABO RhD Test Tube Method

 What are the different types of antisera used in the tube method, and how do they target specific antigens?

-In the tube method of ABO blood typing, several types of antisera are used, each targeting specific antigens on red blood cells.
+In the tube method of ABO Rh test (blood group typing), several types of antisera are used, each targeting specific antigens on red blood cells.

 1. Anti-A and Anti-B Sera